 Take the Metro all the way to the end of line 4 and check out the Summer Palace.
 Warning there will be lots of stairs but its worth the views from the top.
 The Botanical Gardens are also nearby.

-Clean and simple rooms with A/C that surround a pleasant, lush courtyard.
-All rooms come with shared bathrooms.
+Each room comes with shared bathrooms.
 There are multiple toilets and showers and its kept very clean.
-Great location.
-Prices start at $40 a night.
+Great location close to the subway.
+Prices start at $27 a night.
 A + on the Beijing travel guide scale.

 Hotel Cote Cour